 Comparison

-Bridge Town is an AI-native financial planning platform where model logic is version-controlled Python code.
+Bridge Town is an MCP-native, git-versioned financial modeling platform where model logic is version-controlled Python code.
 Anaplan is an enterprise connected planning platform with a proprietary formula language.
 This page explains how they differ across implementation speed, auditability, and pricing — using publicly available information.

 |---|---|---|